Can You Drive Someone Else's Car Without Insurance?

 Understand what the policy will and won’t pay.

-The owner’s liability coverage applies first if you cause an accident, but deductibles still apply for comprehensive and collision claims.
-Knowing the limits helps you understand your potential financial exposure if something goes wrong.
+If you cause an accident, the owner's liability coverage pays first.
+But deductibles still apply for comprehensive and collision claims.
+Knowing the limits helps you understand how much you could owe if something goes wrong.

 5. 5